Statistical Inference on Tree Swallow Migrations with Random Forests: Testing for Regional Differences in Occurrence

 To evaluate these hypotheses, we begin by calculating the prediction functions over time using the original datasets and then, for each of many iterations, we permute the \texttt{year} covariate, re-partition the data into the two groups consisting of data from 2008-2009 and 2010-2013, and construct the new RF prediction functions.

 Permutation tests for hypotheses of this form reject $H_0$ if the test statistic, $T_0$, calculated on the original data, falls in the extreme (upper or lower $\alpha/2$) quantile of the permutation distribution of test statistics.
 Formally, given two sets of data $\{X_i\}_{i=1}^n$ and $\{Y_i\}_{i=1}^m$, let $\mathcal{G}$ be the group of all permutations of the indices $1,..., m+n$.
-Then, consider a statistic of the form $T = r(Z_1,...
+Then, consider a statistic of the form $T = T(Z_1,...
 Z_{m+n})$, and let $T_0$ be the statistic calculated on the original data.
 A p-value for the hypothesis the null hypothesis $H_0: D(X) = D(Y)$ is given by

-Note that $|\mathcal{G}| = \binom{m+n}{n}$, which can be quite large, so we sample 1000 draws from the permutation distribution uniformly at random, which maintains the size of the test at $\alpha$ \citep{Lehmann2006}.
+Note that $|\mathcal{G}| = \binom{m+n}{n}$ which is quite large, so we instead sample 1000 draws from the permutation distribution uniformly at random, which maintains the size of the test at $\alpha$ \citep{Lehmann2006}.
 Permutation tests offer flexibility in the choice of test statistic, and different test statistics offer different levels of power.
-As such, we measure distance between $f_{08-09}$ and $f_{10-13}$ with a variety of statistics.
-In particular, we consider the following three measures of functional distance:
+As such, we consider the following two measures of functional distance

-The measures in \eqref{eqn:teststats} refer to the Kolmorgorov-Smirnov and Cram\'{e}r-von Mises statistics traditionally used to determine whether an empirical cumulative distribution function could have come from a particular class.
-The use of these statistics for two sample functional testing procedures was studied by \citet{hall2007two}.
-The $KS$ and $CvM$ statistics are calculated across the full time period, testing for an overall difference in the underlying distributions and therefore are used to evaluate the hypotheses in \eqref{H0_func}.
+The first measure in \eqref{eqn:teststats} refers to the Kolmorgorov-Smirnov statistic, traditionally used to test hypotheses about distribution functions.
+The use of this statistic for two sample functional testing procedures was studied by \citet{hall2007two}. $KS$ is calculated across the full time period, and then used for testing for an overall difference in the underlying distributions.
 In contrast, our raw distance measures $\Delta_1, \Delta_2, \text{ and } \Delta_3$ are designed to test for equality of the underlying distributions only in time periods $T_1, T_2, \text{ and } T_3$, respectively.
-Based on the visual evidence in Figure \ref{RF_TSO}, we may expect to see a difference during the first two time periods, but likely not during the third time period.
+Based on the visual evidence in Figure \ref{RF_TSO_PE}, we may expect to see a difference during the first two time periods, but likely not during the third time period.